anbclausen/optifuzz/README.md

 # OptiFuzz
 Welcome to OptiFuzz!
-A tool for fuzzing randomly generated C code with different optimization flags to discover side-channel vulnerabilities.
+A tool for fuzzing randomly generated C code with different optimization flags to discover time-based side-channel vulnerabilities.
 This tool was made for the Language-Based Security course at Aarhus University.

 ## Prerequisites
 OptiFuzz depends on a few languages and libraries: